PHCNetworks/phc-members/README.md

 ### PHC-Members (Membership & Directory Engine) Documentation
 PHC-Members is a membership and web directory engine for ruby on rails apps.

+- Fast setup of mebership and directory modules.
+- Easy app integration with views for your app.
+- Uses Devise (user model) for authetication.

 #### Step 1 - Add PHC-Members to your gemfile

 	gem 'phcmembers', '~> 0.9.8'